leonw774/lreng/README.md

 - Error function `error(i)` are the same as output function, except it writes to the `stderr`.

+- Debug function `deubg(x)` writes the representation string of the object to the `stdout` with a newline at the end.
+It always returns `null`.

 - Type checker functions: `is_number`, `is_callable`, and `is_pair`.
 They return number `1` or `0` when true or false.
 Null type has only `null` so just use `x == nul`.